Explore JDRF research

-One way of curing T1D and restoring the body’s ability to make insulin is by directly targeting the autoimmune attack that causes T1D.
+One way of potentially curing T1D and restoring the body’s ability to make insulin is by directly targeting the autoimmune attack that causes T1D.

 Our work includes therapies that can help the body regenerate lost beta cells, as well as those that delay the onset of T1D – and have the potential to one day prevent T1D developing at all.

-Through screening, we can identify those who will benefit most from clinical trials of disease-modifying therapies that aim to slow onset of T1D, or even prevent it altogether.
+Through screening, we can identify those who will benefit most from disease-modifying therapies that aim to slow onset of T1D, or even prevent it altogether.

 We can stop T1D, at least for a short time, by replacing damaged cells in the pancreas with healthy cells from a donor – an islet transplant.
 Over 100 islet transplants have been performed in Australia to date.

 There are challenges that prevent this life-changing procedure from being more widely available: it’s invasive, it requires large numbers of donor cells, and recipients need to take lifelong immunosuppressant drugs.
 JDRF researchers are working on creative solutions to all of these challenges.